RIMEY LAMA CHOPA, composed by Kyapje Dilgo Khyentse Rinpoche

-We are very grateful to Glenn Mullin to have taken upon himself the task of translating this ritual into English, thus making it available for the first time to countless practitioners around the world.
+We are very grateful to Glenn Mullin to have taken upon himself the task of translating this ritual into English, thus making it available for the fi rst time to countless practitioners around the world.
 His poetic translation was first used on the most auspicious occasion of celebrating the 100th anniversary of Dilgo Khyentse Rinpoche’s birth, in February 2010, at Shechen Monastery in Nepal where over a hundred masters from the four main schools of Tibetan Buddhism together with foreign disciples from twenty five countries gathered for three days, practicing the Rimey Lama Chopa.
+Similarly, we thank the Venerable Matthieu Ricard, one of Dilgo Khyentse’s closest students, for writing a wonderful foreword to the text and providing a variety of personal photos from the Shechen Archive.
 We are equally grateful to the Chicago Rimey Dharma Center and Roberto Sanchez to have made the request for this translation.

 May it be dedicated to the temporary and ultimate benefit of all beings, and the long life of all the great masters of all lineages, more especially to those of Dilgo Khyentse Rinpoche Yangsi, Orgyen Tendzin Jigme Lhundrup and His Holiness the XIVth Dalai Lama, the spiritual leader of all Tibetans, who more than anyone in this century has succeeded in having the Rimey perspective and pure views not only towards all schools of Tibetan Buddhism but towards all major religions at large.
 May this be widely accepted as the norm by all genuine practitioners.